14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 You can see there is a range of activities students do.
 You may wish to explore this data in other ways, even beyond what you do for this exercise.

 Think about how you would create a feature with sum_click.
-Think back to our discussion earlier; we have options for working with such time series data.
+Think back to our discussion earlier; you have options for working with such time series data.
 Perhaps the simplest is to count the clicks.

 summary variable.